 Laser eye surgery is one of the safest elective surgeries in the world.
-The results for patients who are treated are outstanding and at Optical Express we're extremely proud to report that after undergoing treatment, over 99% enjoy 20|20 vision or better.
+The results of patients who are treated are outstanding and at Optical Express we're extremely proud to report that after undergoing treatment, over 99% of our patients enjoy 20|20 vision or better.1

 "When pregnant, a woman's body goes through significant changes that can affect the eyes.
 Fluctuating changes in hormones, metabolism, fluid retention, and blood circulation can all cause changes to your vision (or in a very small number of cases, get better).
-The onset of gestational diabetes can also causes changes to the eyes.
-Continuously shifting blood sugar levels can cause the lens of the eye to swell and can results in blurred vision."
+The onset of gestational diabetes can also cause changes to the eyes.
+Continuously shifting blood sugar levels can cause the lens of the eye to swell and can result in blurred vision."

 "This will allow hormones to return to their pre-pregnancy levels and you'll be able to gauge whether any changes that affected you during pregnancy linger."

 After undergoing laser eye treatment, patients receive prescribed medication such as eye drops to aid in the healing and recovery process.
-Stephen said this can also be an issues, adding "These medications have not been tested on pregnant woman.
+Stephen said this can also be an issue, adding "These medications have not been tested on pregnant woman.
 As these medications will enter the bloodstream, their safety for use during pregnancy would be a point of concern.
 It is advisable to wait until you have given birth and finished breastfeeding if you choose to do this.
 This will allow your body and eyes to return to normal which will allow for accurate pre-operative assessments."